-A was born on Date B in the United States.
-A became a citizen of Country C by reason of her marriage to a citizen of Country C in 1959.
-A has lived primarily in Country C since 1959.
-A intends to relinquish her U.S. citizenship ("expatriate") upon receipt of this ruling.
-On the date A submitted her ruling request, her net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.
+A was born on Date B in Country C. A came to the United States and became a lawful permanent resident in Year E. A relinquished his lawful permanent residence

+("expatriated") on Date D. On the date A submitted his ruling request, his net worth exceeded the applicable threshold set forth in section 877(a)(2)(B) of the Code.